Certificates of Authenticity

 • The introduction of a national system where an authorised body issues certificates of authenticity.
 Before issuing the certificate, the authorised body must make sure that the artwork meets certain requirements to make sure it is authentic.

-• Legislation making the principles in the Code a mandatory code of practice for dealers operating in the Indigenous art industry with the result that the use of Code Certificates would become mandatory and penalties would be imposed for issuing false certificates.
+• Laws that make the principles in the Code a mandatory code of practice for dealers operating in the Indigenous art industry.
+This could mean that the use of Code Certificates would become mandatory, and penalties would be imposed for issuing false certificates.

-• Following the New Zealand model, changes could be made to the Trade Marks Act 1995 (Cth) to establish a system that recognises and protects Aboriginal and Torres Strait Islander cultural and intellectual property.
+• Changes could be made to the Trade Marks Act to establish a system that recognises and protects ICIP.
+This is similar to the system in New Zealand.

 © Arts Law Centre of Australia 2010, last reviewed 2024